 Despite her early success as a Grand Slam winner at the Australian and French Open, Hana Mandlikova was desponded by her inability to beat both Evert and Navratilova.
 But a notable transformation in 1984 under Betty Stove had Hana Mandlikova finally on the rise again.
 At the Virginia Slims of Oakland, California, Hana stopped Martina Navratilova’s 54-match winning streak to win the tournament.
 It was one of five tournaments Hana would win that year.
 Beating Chris Evert though was still a work in progress in ’84 and she would have to wait until February ’85 to end four long years of frustration by finally beating Evert coincidently at Oakland.
 Importantly, Hana had broken an eleven game losing streak to Evert that began at Wimbledon in 1981.
 But Chris Evert didn’t seem concerned shrugging it off as a bad day at the office.
 “We’ve seen this tennis from her before,” said a nonchalant Chris Evert.
 “She’s not consistent.
 We’ll see, because, as I say, she hasn’t really done anything.”

 To Mandlikova these were fighting words.
 But with the confidence of an early win against Evert, despite Evert’s unwanted commentary, she took her good form to the US Indoors at Princeton, in the process knocking over Naratilova in the semi-finals in straight sets 7-6, 6-0, to win her second tournament of the year.
 With two titles now under her belt, the 1985 season was truly shaping up to be a potentially important year for Hana.
 All she needed to do was maintain her consistency and positive mental approach to tennis.
 Though things unfortunately didn’t go to plan mid-year, as Hana faltered at the championships bowing out in the quarter-finals at the French Open and the third round at Wimbledon.
 But it wasn’t time to panic.
-Hana’s coach Betty Stove still believed that Hana was on the cusp of realising her full potential, as Stove continued to cherry-pick Hana’s schedule that, combined with the groundwork of a vigorous training and well-balanced diet regimen, would give Hana a perfect springboard at an assault on the US Open.
+Hana’s coach Betty Stove still believed that Hana was on the cusp of realising her full potential, as Stove continued to cherry-pick Hana’s schedule that, combined with the groundwork of a vigorous training, would give Hana a perfect springboard at an assault on the US Open.

 The 1985 US Open began in blistering speed for Hana, as she cruised through the opening week without too much difficulty.
 Her rivals in Evert and Navratilova did the same quite convincingly too.
 The quarter-finals were again routine for the top three seeds, but everyone believed that Evert and Navratilova, who frequently found themselves at the business end of tournaments, would inevitable both meet in the final, even before a ball was hit in the semi-finals.
 But it appeared that someone forgot to tell that to Mandlikova.
 She was starting to play well again, she had great physical strength, the right attitude and her technique was sublime throughout the tournament.
 She truly believed she could beat Evert in her semi-final and Navratilova if given half the chance.
 Her critics were not so optimistic and who still considered her to be the heiress apparent to Evert and Navratilova.